The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We leave the old church and abbey on the pebble road, it gets later asphalt surface and turns towards west.
 The panorama of the Bél-kő Mountain is the most beautiful from this road leading to Bélapátfalva.
 The cement factory worked between 1910 and 2002, it needed during this time more than 7 million cubic meter limestone, this amount of stone was carved out from the western side of the mountain.
 Now the old limestone quarry is an increasingly protected area.

 We reach the small Bélapátfalva town on this narrow asphalt strip and on its continuation, on the Apátság út Street.
 We turn onto the pavement of the wide main street and walk to the centre of the settlement.
 We can fill up our food and drink resources in a well-stocked supermarket beside the busy road.
 We walk on the pavement until the railway crossing, but before the light barrier the marked path of the Blue Trail turns right onto the Táncsics utca Street together with the painted marks.
-We find a Blue Trail’s stamp here, at the platform of the railway stop, on a lamp post.
-The Blue Trail leaves the settlement on the asphalt strip, it leads us towards the mountains.
+We find a Blue Trail’s stamp here, at the platform of the railway stop, on a lamp post (Bélapátfalva village, railway stop).
+The Blue Trail leaves the settlement on the asphalt strip, it leads towards the mountains.
 The marked path turns left at the junction of narrow asphalt roads and we reach the small Gyári-tó Lake after a few minutes.

-If we continue the hike here, the next section will be similar to the eastern ridge of Mátra Mountains: we will leave the civilization behind us, and reach the next populated place, the small holiday resort of Bánkút only after 20 kilometer walk and a lot of climb!
-I can only repeat the warning, which was written to the Kékestető: don’t embark on this section unpreparedly, please!
+If we continue the hike here, the next section will be similar to the eastern ridge of Mátra Mountains: we will leave the civilization behind us, and reach the next populated place, the small holiday resort of Bánkút only after a 20 kilometer walk and a lot of climb!
+I can only repeat the warning, which was written to the Kékestető: don’t embark in this section unpreparedly, please!
 We must have enough water until Bánkút, because we won’t find any springs among the limestone mountains of Bükk!

 We stand here in a little col, at the junction of hiker paths, beside the tombs and a resting place.
 The and signs climbed together the col, we meet with the and signs here.
 The signs join to us and the , and signs continue the climb together, their heading is southeast, on a path at the right side of a dirt road.
 The climb continues in the mountainside, but after a quarter hour we get to the next junction and the route of the marks leaves our path.
-The and marks turn right, the ascent disappears, and we walk in level in the mountainside of Őr-kő Mountain.
+The and marks turn right there, the ascent disappears, and we walk in level in the mountainside of Őr-kő Mountain.